Skip to content

 Project Origin Choices

-The project origin corresponds to the physical X, and Y axis point you will home the tip of the router tooling against.
+The Project Origin corresponds to the physical X, and Y axis point you will home the tip of the router tool against.

-Choose the project origin — also known as the work offset — to set the (0,0) point for the X (left/right), and Y (up/down) axis on the material stock in relation to the first imported or drawn artwork.
+Choose the Project Origin — also known as the work offset — to set the (0,0) point for the X (left/right), and Y (front/back) axis on the material stock in relation to the first imported or drawn artwork.

 Select Bottom Left or Center for most projects.